tyler-technologies-oss/forge-design-system/docs/ux-writing/glossary/glossary.md

 ---

 ### Search
-Returns all objects (for example, files, names, or documents) within a defined set (for example, in a folder, directory, database, or the internet) that match some specified criteria.
+Returns all objects within a defined set that match some specified criteria.

+> **Ex.**
 > **Compare with:** [*Filter*](/ux-writing/glossary/#filter)

 ---